Alpha Blondy: Musical career

 After various TV shows for Kassi, Blondy recorded his first solo album in 1982, entitled Jah Glory.
 This album was to have enormous success and would become later a symbol of resistance because of the song "Brigadier Sabari," which documents his experience of being arrested in Abidjan in the 1980s and his subsequent mistreatment by the police.
-Alpha Blondy became a big star in Abidjan with his African twist of Reggae music, becoming in the eyes of his fans "the Bob Marley of Africa".
+Alpha Blondy became a star in Abidjan with his African twist of reggae music, becoming in the eyes of his fans "the Bob Marley of Africa".
 Alpha Blondy is spiritual, political and positive just like Marley himself, and recorded a cover of Bob Marley's song "War".
 In order to reach more people with his message, he chose to sing in many languages: English; French; Baoulé, and his native language – Dioula.
 Later, he also brought new instrumentation to his brand of reggae such as the violin and cello.

 Soon, the fame of Alpha Blondy spread to Europe.
 Following the success of an EP entitled Rasta Poué, he went to Paris in 1984 to make his second album, Cocody Rock, with the label Pathe Marconi.
-The "Bob Marley of Africa" travelled to the island of Jamaica and recorded the title track of this album with Marley's backing group, The Wailers.
+Blondy travelled to the island of Jamaica and recorded the title track of this album with Marley's backing group, The Wailers.

 Back home in 1985, Blondy went into the studio to record Apartheid Is Nazism; the title song was a call for the end of apartheid.
-In 1986, he recorded “Jerusalem” at Tuff Gong studios in Jamaica, again with The Wailers featuring legendary Aston "Family Man" Barrett.
+In 1986, he recorded “Jerusalem” at Tuff Gong studios in Jamaica, again with The Wailers featuring Aston "Family Man" Barrett.
 Blondy tried to promote unity between the religion of Islam, Judaism and Christianity.
 He drew his arguments and inspiration from his own diverse knowledge of the Bible, the Quran, and the Torah.
 That same year, he sang in Hebrew during a concert in Morocco.
 At this point, he was continuously touring.
 His new album Revolution had a lighter, gentler sound; this album featured cellos in the instrumentation, and the line-up included veteran Ivory Coast singer Aicha Kone.
 The album also included "Jah Houphouët parle", a long speech by Ivory Coast president Félix Houphouët-Boigny with only the most minimal beat behind it.